New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Consistent truncation with

 It is important to investigate the hairy black hole solutions near the BPS bound $Q=E$.
 This is the region of moduli space where our numerical schemes struggle the most to find solutions.
 We have managed to reach $y_+=0.1$, but found very hard to lower $y_+$ below this (solutions should exist all the way down to $y_+\to 0$).
 Nevertheless, with enough resolution, there are a number of striking features that we can infer.
 First, we find that the hairy black hole temperature tends to $L T = 1/\pi$ as one approaches the supersymmetric bound $Q=E$.
 This is best seen in Fig.~\ref{fig:T_3D} where we plot the hairy black hole temperature as a function of $E$ and $Q$.
 To aid the reader we also plot the plane $L T = 1/\pi$ in purple.

-Actually, the temperature $L T = 1/\pi$ also plays an important role in the singly charged CLP black hole.
-Namely, one can ask what is the \emph{smallest} temperature one can reach with the CLP black holes.
+Actually, the temperature $L T = 1/\pi$ also plays an important role in the singly charged BCS black hole.
+Namely, one can ask what is the \emph{smallest} temperature one can reach with the BCS black holes.
 This minimum temperature can be reached by letting $\tilde{q}=1/2$ and $y_+=0$ and it turns out to be $L T = 1/\pi$.
 In this limit, one approaches the supersymmetric singular soliton discussed earlier.

 We also monitored the charged and neutral scalar field expectation values $\langle {\cal O}_{\Phi} \rangle$ and $\langle {\cal O}_{\varphi} \rangle$, as defined in \eqref{SingleQ:vevs}, for the line of solutions closest to the supersymmetric bound (these have $y_+=0.1$).
 Perhaps surprisingly, we find that this curve is very well fit by that of a singular soliton given in \eqref{SingleQ:SingularSolitonHoloQuantities} with $C_1=3$ and $C_2\geq 4$.
 At the moment we have no understanding why this is the case.
 Note that in principle we could have $C_1(C_2)$, but it turns out that our best fit yields $C_1=3$.
 To back our claim, in Fig.~\ref{fig:comp_sing} we plot $\langle {\cal O}_{\Phi} \rangle$ (left panel) and $\langle {\cal O}_{\varphi} \rangle$ (right panel) as a function of $L E/N^2$.
 The blue disks are the numerical data, and the solid red lines are given by~\eqref{SingleQ:SingularSolitonHoloQuantities} with $C_2\geq4$ and $C_1=3$.
 The agreement is striking (specially if we remember that $y_+=0.1$ for the hairy solutions, and we expect the agreement to improve as $y_+$ gets smaller).
 At the moment we have no analytic understanding of why the solution with $C_1=3$ is preferred over other possible choices.